-EBR Mayor to address public with COVID update, Monday morning
+EBR Mayor, health officials address public with COVID update, Monday morning

 Latest Weather Blog

-EBR Mayor to address public with COVID update, Monday morning
+EBR Mayor, health officials address public with COVID update, Monday morning

 BATON ROUGE - As the nation races to secure an effective vaccine in its fight against the deadly virus that has claimed the lives of over 246,000 in the US, officials in East Baton Rouge (EBR) parish are closely monitoring the number of infection cases in their area.